lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

 * For each scale (*j*), the appropriate *à trous* wavelet transformation is made (see Holschneider et al. 1989 for details).
 Additionally, the "remainder" image (called the *c_J* image) is also made.
 This image includes all emission not included in the other wavelet images.

 * If ``atrous_bdsm = True``, an rms map and a mean map are made for each wavelet image and Gaussians are fit in the normal way.
 These wavelet Gaussians can then be included in source catalogs (see :ref:`write_catalog`).
-The wavelet Gaussians from each scale are assigned to new sources (separate from the sources in the original image or any other wavelet image).
-However, PyBDSM also associates Gaussians across multiple scales to form "pyramidal" sources.
-These pyramidal sources are indicated in the output catalog (see :ref:`output_cols` for details).

 The options for this module are as follows: